 - Too many solutions.
-As organizations use many solutions to fill in the gaps to solve problems, this could lead to a disjointed outcome, resulting in a waste of time as employees attempt to organize and connect the data they’ve found.
+As organisations use many solutions to fill in the gaps to solve problems, this could lead to a disjointed outcome, resulting in a waste of time as employees attempt to organise and connect the data they’ve found.

 - Siloed teams.
 New additions, products, and updates are delayed when employees unintentionally withhold information because they are siloed, working in teams that are isolated from each other.
 This causes a break in communication, knowledge, productivity, and collaboration efforts.